adarnimrod/resume/resume.rst

 - Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarans.

-- Likes: Python, Ansible, Git, SSH, Vim, Docker, Markdown and the command line.
+- Likes: Python, Ansible, Git, SSH, Vim, Docker, Markdown, Hashicorp and the command line.

 - Dislikes: Bureaucracy, knowledge silos.

 Employment
 ----------

-:2017-now:
+:2019-now:
+  Senior DevOps engineer at the `Endless OS Foundation
+  <https://www.endlessos.org/>`_ (previous Endless Mobile).
+Improving security
+  practices, reducing infrastructure cost, built infrastructure for containerized services.
+Implemented logging and metric collection for visibility into our services.
+Took ownership of a metric collection service, collecting metrics from 10s of thousands of installations, reporting over a million metric points daily.

+:2017-2018:
   DevOps in `Dojo labs <https://dojo.bullguard.com>`_.
 Established database migration workflow.
 Implemented instrumentation for backend processes.
   Improved logging infrastructure.
 Improved Git workflow.
 Broke a monolith